pingcap/parser/README.md

 File a PR to this repository. **Link the related PR in TiDB in your PR description or comment.**

-The PR will be reviewed, if everything goes well, it will be merged.
+This PR will be reviewed, and if everything goes well, it will be merged.

 ### Step 4, update TiDB to use the latest parser